icedream/traefik/docs/content/https/tls.md

   keyFile = "/path/to/other-domain.key"
 ```

+Traefik will automatically serve the first matching certificate for a domain it can find.

+A domain can have an RSA and an EC (ECDSA or Ed25519) certificate assigned at the same time.
+In this case, Traefik will check whether the client supports EC and then serve the EC certificate if true, otherwise it will serve the RSA certificate.
+You can not assign multiple RSA certificates or multiple EC certificates to the same domain, Traefik will ignore such redundant certificates.

 !!! important "Restriction"

     In the above example, we've used the [file provider](../providers/file.md) to handle these definitions.